 I’ve recently been on holiday and the friend that I was travelling with and I decided that we would treat ourselves to a lounge at the airport prior to departure.
 Much as this was very much a treat for us, in hindsight we actually saved quite a lot of money by doing this.
-I’m going to show you how we saved money and show that it really is a great value for money option when travelling, especially when booking through a company like Holiday Extras.
+I’m going to show you how we saved money and show that it really is a great value for money option when travelling.

 Food and drink

 The lounge we booked included unlimited breakfast buffet (later in the day this would obviously become a lunch or dinner buffet depending on the time).
 The breakfast consisted of a Full English with scrambled eggs, sausages, bacon, potato rosti, baked beans, mushrooms and tomatoes.
 There was also a continental selection made up of muffins, pastries, cereals, fruit, yoghurt and juice.
 There was also a fully stocked bar and almost all drinks (apart from Champagne) were included.
 We spent £32 each on the lounge and would have easily spent half of that if not more on just some food and a drink at one of the main restaurants or eateries in the terminal, but it was unlimited!
 We had several soft drinks and my friend even had a couple of glasses of fizzy wine.
 The unlimited element of the food is especially great if you are travelling with an airline where food is not included.
 You can fill your stomach before you leave – saving you more money on the flight.
 You could also take a couple of the pastries or even the fruit for later too, which is especially good to remember if you are on a diet or healthy living plan! ;-

 Some airports around the world have free wifi and some don’t.
 Those that do have it tend to be really slow and not very good connections.
 In the lounge we were in, there was free wifi at a very good speed, as although it was free, the only people using it were people who had paid to be in the lounge!